-Are you planning to travel around Europe for your next solo holiday?
+Are you planning to travel around Europe for one of your next solo holidays?
 Europe is one of the most interesting places in the world to explore with so much ancient history, beautiful landscapes and culinary and cultural diversity.
 However, if you are planning many stops in different countries and don’t want to lug a huge suitcase around with you, then how and what to pack should be foremost on your mind.
 Of course, fitting your clothes, shoes, accessories, washbag, etc. in a small backpack is not an easy task especially when you need to be able to carry it!
 Naturally, the lighter the weight of your bag, the more fun you can have on your trip.
 Have you been browsing the web to get some tips how to backpack for your Europe trip?
 Look no further because we’ve come up with some interesting yet convenient tips on how to pack a backpack for a week-long trip.

 Top tips on how to pack a backpack for a week-long trip:

 Choosing the right backpack should be your foremost concern especially if you want to make your trip around Europe a pleasant and enjoyable experience.
 Prior to buying a backpack, it is essential to consider the number of items you wish to take.
 If you’re planning to carry only, say, 2 to 3 pairs of change, a water bottle and some snacks, then it is highly advisable to get a small-sized backpack as it is much comfortable to carry yet spacious.

 • Fold fold fold

 There is no doubt that folding your clothes saves a lot of space.
 Have you ever wondered which items take up most of the space in your luggage?
 Your clothes, of course.
 The most efficient way to organize your clothes in a backpack is by folding them.
 It saves not just space but also keeps them neat and tidy.
 Furthermore, make sure you start your packing by placing outfits in the far corners of your backpack working your way inwards and upwards.
 This method will save you much needed space.